International Monetary Fund: Surveillance of the global economy

-A 2021 study found that the IMF's surveillance activities have "a substantial impact on sovereign debt with much greater impacts in emerging than high-income economies."
+A 2021 study found that the IMF's surveillance activities have "a substantial impact on sovereign debt with much greater impacts in emerging than high-income economies".

-World Economic Outlook

-World Economic Outlook is a survey, published twice a year, by International Monetary Fund staff, which analyzes the global economy in the near and medium term.

 Conditionality of loans

 IMF conditionality is a set of policies or conditions that the IMF requires in exchange for financial resources.
 The IMF does require collateral from countries for loans but also requires the government seeking assistance to correct its macroeconomic imbalances in the form of policy reform.
 If the conditions are not met, the funds are withheld.
 The concept of conditionality was introduced in a 1952 executive board decision and later incorporated into the Articles of Agreement.

 Conditionality is associated with economic theory as well as an enforcement mechanism for repayment.
 Stemming primarily from the work of Jacques Polak, the theoretical underpinning of conditionality was the "monetary approach to the balance of payments".

 Structural adjustment

 Some of the conditions for structural adjustment can include: